 This product is for anyone who wants a pair of Sport open earbuds that is lightweight, comfortable, and offers the best possible sound and call quality.

-They may be a decent choice for athletes but there are several other models that offer impressively full sound quality and superior fit.
+They may be a decent choice for athletes but there are several other models that offer impressively full sound, detailed audio performance, and superior fit.

 The form factor is great for runners, cyclists, and gym-goers.
 The Bose Open earbuds are light enough to wear comfortably for long periods of time.
 They’re also water-resistant so they won’t get damaged if you sweat.